PRUNplanner/fio_wrapper/README.md

 # Contributing

 We welcome contributions of all types!
-In order to set up **pyfio** locally please do the following:
+In order to set up **fio_wrapper** locally please do the following:

 1. Install Python + Poetry
 2. Run the poetry environment and install depenencies